slateci/minifed/README.md

 1) The `kubefed` binary is downloaded to the `bin` directory.
 2) The 3 instances of minikube are started.
+3) metalLB is deployed to both the `alpha` and `beta` clusters enabling service type `LoadBalancer`.
 3) The etcd operator is deployed in the `mgmt` cluster and a single node etcd instance is started.
 4) A CoreDNS server is then spun up in the `mgmt` cluster to act as the method of cross-cluster service discovery.
 5 ) Once the CoreDNS server is ready, the `alpha` and `beta` nodes are labeled and mock `ingress-uid` configMap entries are created.
 6) `kubefed` is then used to initalize the `fed` federation control plane in the `mgmt` cluster.
 7) The two clusters `alpha` and `beta` are then  joined to the federation.
 8) The clusters are then labeled with additional labels (`gpu=true` and `gpu=false`)
-9) Example templates are then redered with the cluster specific information, and the federation is ready for use.
+9) Federation is then ready for use

 ##### Examples and Monitoring the Federation